 This mile-high stack of pancakes with dairy-free coconut cream and strawberries makes quite the show-stopping breakfast.
-Plus, the pancakes are made with buckwheat flour and non-dairy milk so the whole dish is compltetely gluten-free and vegan.
+Plus, the pancakes are made with buckwheat flour and non-dairy milk so the whole dish is completely gluten-free and vegan.

 Muesli, a classic Swiss breakfast cereal, is like granola’s healthier cousin.
 It’s kind of crunchy, kind of chewy, nutty, and not too sweet.
 This version, loaded with hazelnuts, blueberries, and coconut, is perfect with skim milk or yogurt.

 Can’t decided whether to whip up blueberry, raspberry, or strawberry pancakes?
-Toss them all together with some whole-wheat flour and almond extract and call it a day.
+Toss them all together with some whole-wheat flour and almond extract, and call it a day.

-This crunchy salad highlights some of the season’s best flavors — bright mint, fresh pea tendrils, and juicy, sweet strawberries.
+This crunchy salad highlights some of the season’s best flavors: bright mint, fresh pea tendrils, and juicy, sweet strawberries.
 Add a few crumbles of goat cheese and some sunflower seeds for protein and healthy fat.

 This recipe provides more guidelines than hard and fast rules.
 Although the actual instructions recommend mixing quinoa with blueberries and mangoes, we think chickpeas, nuts, jicama, carrots, and strawberries would also taste amazing.
 Let the experimenting begin!

-This berry-loaded dish is another perfect lunch collected straight from the farmers market.
+This berry-loaded dish is another perfect lunch collected straight from the farmers' market.
 The salad features fresh cherries, blueberries, blackberries, and strawberries on a bed of fresh kale.
 Add avocado slices, toasted almonds, and a drizzle of strawberry vinaigrette to really boost the summery flavor.

-16. Blackberry-Fennel Pizza
+14. Blackberry-Fennel Pizza

 We know—berries on a savory pizza sounds strange.
 But it works.
 Sliced fennel, hazelnuts, and plenty of tangy cheese keep this pie firmly in the “dinner” category.
 Make it even healthier by subbing in whole-wheat pizza dough.

 Few foods taste as yummy together as pork and fruit.
 Make the most of summer berry season by pairing simple grilled meat with a fresh blackberry-infused sauce.

-This spicy-sweet recipe calls for raspberry jam, but we think a bunch of ripe mashed-up berries would work just as well (whole also cutting back on the sugar).
+This spicy-sweet recipe calls for raspberry jam, but we think a bunch of ripe mashed-up berries would work just as well (while also cutting back on the sugar).
 The light sauce perks up plain old chicken, making it ideal for a sunny weekday night.

 Fruit pizza strikes again!
 This version, featuring strawberries, pistachios, watercress, and goat cheese, is super-sophisticated and surprisingly easy to make.
 Pro tip: Start with a premade whole-wheat crust (or just pre-mixed dough) to speed the cooking process.